denistsoi/franklinchen.github.io/source/_posts/2012-11-14-classical-revolution-pittsburghs-aquitango-delivers-passionate-traditional-tango.markdown

 ## Conclusion

 If you're in the Pittsburgh area and looking for some live traditional tango music performed with precision and fire, check out the AquiTango quartet!

+### (Update of 2013-02-28)

+I went to Bar Marco again for [another enjoyable music performance](/blog/2013/02/28/another-exciting-concert-at-bar-marco-chris-norman-and-the-chatham-baroque-playing-a-tasty-assortment-of-dynamic-music/).